OLC-Bioinformatics/ConFindr/README.md

 ### Program Requirements
 - bbmap (>= 37.23) installed and present on your $PATH
 - jellyfish (>= 2.2.6) installed and on your $PATH
-- Python 3.5 (2.7 should also work - not fully tested)
+- Python 3.5 (2.7 should also work, though that isn't tested.)
 - CLARK (>=1.2.3) installed and on your $PATH

 ### Python Package Requirements